saviganga/meta-global-hackathon/README.md

 # meta-global-hackathon
 Submission for Product Thinking Challenge for Meta Global Hackathon

+The team consists of two members:
+1. Saviour Akatugba
+2. Aderounmu Bamgbose

 Welcome to the Product Thinking challenge!
 This challenge is designed to challenge your creative skills and allow you to think outside the box.
 Work individually or in teams (more details below in the ‘ways of working’ section) to ideate solutions for real-life problems to share with the rest of the participants!